darrenks/nibbles/docs/install.md

    > cd nibbles
    > ghc -O -package ghc *.hs

 This creates the `nibbles` binary.
-Do whatever you do to put binaries in your path.
+You will need to run nibbles code from this directory unless you install the libraries below.

 ### Note on libraries